allisonwiggins/RecommendationsFinalProject/Literature.md

 >Au Yeung, Anthony.
 "Matrix Factorization: A Simple Tutorial and Implementation in Python."
 Quuxlabs, Sept.
 2010, http://www.quuxlabs.com/blog/2010/09/matrix-factorization-a-simple-tutorial-and-implementation-in-python/#source-code.

 ## Rosenthal's Matrix Factorization for Movie Recommendations
+Rosenthal shows how to use Matrix Factorization to predict movie ratings.
+This is where we learned about both the alternating least squares method and the stochastic gradient descent method.
+Rosenthal explains both the math behind the method and how to further implement the math in code.
+We ended up adopting his gradient descent method in order to train our matrix factorization model.
 >Rosenthal, Ethan.
 "Explicit Matrix Factorization: ALS, SGD, and All That Jazz".
 Insight Data Science, Medium, Mar.
 2016, https://blog.insightdatascience.com/explicit-matrix-factorization-als-sgd-and-all-that-jazz-b00e4d9b21ea.